chandranchrist-ctrl/terraform-azure-infra/README.md

 This architecture follows a multi-layer security approach:

-🔑 Azure Key Vault for centralized secret management
+1. 🔑 Azure Key Vault for centralized secret management
-🌐 Azure Firewall for traffic inspection and control
+2. 🌐 Azure Firewall for traffic inspection and control
-🛑 NSG rules for subnet-level security enforcement
+3. 🛑 NSG rules for subnet-level security enforcement
-🔒 Private Endpoints for MSSQL isolation from public internet 📊 Diagnostic logging for monitoring and auditing
+4. 🔒 Private Endpoints for MSSQL isolation from public internet
-💾 Backup using Recovery Services Vault
+5. 📊 Diagnostic logging for monitoring and auditing
-🔐 Transparent Data Encryption (TDE) for SQL Server
+6. 🔐 Transparent Data Encryption (TDE) for SQL Server
-🚨 Vulnerability assessment enabled for database security

 ---